HAUDRAUFHAUN/wlke/README.md

 To use this in production, we highly recommend to use Docker.
 To build a image, you can find a `Dockerfile` in the `wlke` folder; simpy navigate with your terminal in this folder and build with `docker build .` your image for docker.

 #### Attention: you have to install docker on your machine to make this work!
-Also we recommend to turn debug of at `settings.py` before use this for productio!
+Also we recommend to turn debug of at `settings.py` before use this for production!